slotThe/slotThe.github.io/posts/whitney-k.md

-(one byte long!) and its reference count `rx` are stored before the start of the array. `xi` is a simple accessor function that gets the index of `x` at `i`, or 0 if `i` is larger or equal than the length of the vector.\
+(one byte long!) and its reference count `rx` are stored before the start of the array. `xi` is a simple accessor function that gets the index of `x` at `i`, or 0 if `i` is larger or equal than the length of the vector.

-&emsp;It's a bit unfortunate that the language is not entirely consistent here, I think: In `ax`, `sx`, `nx`, and `rx`, the argument is the last character (which will be important below, when we'll define some analogues for other implicit arguments).
+It's a bit unfortunate that the language is not entirely consistent here, I think: In `ax`, `sx`, `nx`, and `rx`, the argument is the last character (which will be important below, when we'll define some analogues for other implicit arguments).
 For `xi`, however, this swaps